 The risk of a child having a serious adverse reaction to the COVID-19 vaccine is very low.
-One rare complication that has been linked to the COVID-19 vaccine is myocarditis (inflammation of the heart), and data demonstrate a higher risk for such inflammation among younger males.
+One rare complication that has been linked to the COVID-19 vaccine is myocarditis (inflammation of the heart).
+Data demonstrates a higher risk for such inflammation amongst male children and adolescents.
 However, reports of these complications are rare.
 The risk of developing myocarditis after a COVID-19 infection is much higher than the risk of developing myocarditis after the vaccine.

-If you have questions about how to protect your children from COVID-19, about the vaccines, or about myocarditis, speak to your health care provider or pediatrician.
+If you have questions about COVID-19 vaccines, myocarditis, or how to protect your children from COVID-19, speak to your healthcare provider or pediatrician.